 Advocates for Justice and Education, Inc. (AJE), was created in 1996 to address the grave injustices and denial of basic special education services, and to educate parents, and those working with parents about the laws that govern special education and related services.
 AJE also sought to make the public aware of the judicial consequences that results from educational institutions’ negligence and inappropriate classification of students with special needs.

-During the summer of 1996, the founders of AJE (young law students) embarked upon a six-weeks Pilot Project to evaluate (1) whether there was a need for Education Advocacy Training in our then targeted areas of operation, Wards 6, 7, and 8; (2) whether the proposed method of educating parents was effective; and (3) whether the method could be linked to long term outcomes that actually made a difference in the lives of the children whose parents were involved in our program.
-The Pilot Project worked with 16 families, effecting 27 children, for six weeks and monitored their progress or provided additional services for one (1) year thereafter.
-All 16 parents improved the educational services to be delivered to their child(ren).
+During the summer of 1996, the founders of AJE (young law students) embarked upon a six-week Pilot Project to evaluate (1) whether there was a need for Education Advocacy Training in our then targeted areas of operation, Wards 6, 7, and 8; (2) whether the proposed method of educating parents was effective; and (3) whether the method could be linked to long term outcomes that actually made a difference in the lives of the children whose parents were involved in our program.
+The Pilot Project worked with 27 children across 16 different families for six weeks and monitored their progress or provided additional services for one (1) year thereafter.
+All 16 parents improved the educational services delivered to their children.

-The following academic year, August 1996-July 1997, in addition to our monitoring activities, we assisted four (4) new parents, effecting six (6) new children.
-Their outcomes were comparable to the results of the initial 16 parents, which indicated to us that Educational Advocacy services were needed and could greatly impact these communities.
+The following academic year, August 1996-July 1997, we assisted 6 new children from 4 families.
+Their outcomes were comparable to the results of the initial 16 families, which indicated that Educational Advocacy services were needed and could greatly impact these communities.